KDE/digikam-doc/main_window/people_view.rst

     The digiKam Face Management Icon-View With New Recognized Faces to Confirm as **Agnès** Name

-To Complete the Recognition Process, you will need to **Confirm** the new recognized faces.
+To complete the recognition process, you will need to **Confirm** the new recognized faces.
 By applying the properties, new faces will be moved to the face tag definitively.

 The results of facial recognition appear in the form of unconfirmed results.
 These results will show up in the **Unconfirmed** tag, as well as in the tag of the person suggested for each face.
 Hovering over unconfirmed faces will display a few options:

     - The **Confirm** button allows you to confirm the suggestion.
 This would assign the suggested name to the face.

     - Use the **Reject** button, if the suggestion is incorrect.
 This would move the face back to **Unknown**.

     - Use the **Delete** button, if the suggestion is not a face.
 This will remove the face region from the database.

 About the face categorization and sorting, faces will appear by default categorized based on their name.
 You may change this behavior, by going to :menuselection:`View --> Separate Items`.
 Note that using a different categorization order will lead to **Confirmed** and **Unconfirmed** faces appearing mixed with one another.
 To change this behaviour you may modify the sorting order within each category by going to :menuselection:`View --> Sort Items --> By Face Type`.